lethang7794/devops-book/chap-07.md

 ### Service Discovery

-Althought service discovery may looks easy
+Although service discovery may looks easy

 - to talk with service B, service A only needs service B's IP address